Developing Character and Boosting Wellness

-Stalwarts of character, such as Benjamin Franklin, devoted a lifetime nurturing and developing their moral fiber, improving depth of character, and strength of will.
-Their examples, however, remind of continual striving, not attainment of perfection.
-We can’t address every human failing at once.
-We fall short on all ethical fronts; each standard can be improved upon.
-The cognitive load to force perfection would overwhelm and depress, leaving us depleted and susceptible to destructive impulses and faulty reasoning.
+Stalwarts of character, such as Benjamin Franklin, devote a lifetime to nurturing and developing their moral fiber, deepening their connection to humanity, and strengthening their will.
+Their striving never attains perfection.
+We can’t repair every human failing.
+We fall short on all ethical fronts; however, each standard can be improved.
+The expectation that we can force perfection would overwhelm and depress, leaving us depleted; susceptible to destructive impulses and faulty reasoning.

-The prudent path to achieve desired growth requires us to imperfectly implement daily practices; Imperfect because we are imperfect.
+The prudent path requires daily practices.
 We courageously do our best, addressing the most salient failing first.
-When carefully and consistently practiced, our souls develop, with new behaviors becoming nuanced, comfortable and habitual.
+When carefully practiced, our souls develop, with new behaviors becoming nuanced, comfortable and habitual.